Sound Design

 Equivalent EU/international qualifications are also accepted.

-Applicants who do not meet these criteria will be considered on a case-by-case basis.
+Applicants who do not meet these criteria will be considered on a case-by-case basis and may be required to submit a portfolio of work to provide the academic team with evidence that they possess the appropriate skills.
 Other professional qualifications will be considered on merit and/or with relevant professional experience.

 Overseas applicants will require IELTS with an overall score of 6.5 with no less than 5.5 in any category, or an equivalent accepted English language qualification.